Saraca asoca: Mythology and tradition

-The ashoka tree is considered sacred throughout the Indian subcontinent, especially in India, Nepal and Sri Lanka.
+The ashoka tree is used as a traditional medicinal plant.

+It is considered sacred throughout the Indian subcontinent, especially in India, Nepal and Sri Lanka.
 This tree has many folklorical, religious and literary associations in the region.
 Highly valued as well for its handsome appearance and the color and abundance of its flowers, the ashoka tree is often found in royal palace compounds and gardens as well as close to temples throughout India.

 The ashoka tree is closely associated with the yakshi mythological beings.
 One of the recurring elements in Indian art, often found at gates of Buddhist and Hindu temples, is the sculpture of a yakshini with her foot on the trunk and her hands holding the branch of a flowering ashoka tree.
 As an artistic element, often the tree and the yakshi are subject to heavy stylization.
 Some authors hold that the young girl at the foot of this tree is based on an ancient tree deity related to fertility.

 Yakshis under the ashoka tree were also important in early Buddhist monuments as a decorative element and are found in many ancient Buddhist archaeological sites.
 With the passing of the centuries the yakshi under the ashoka tree became a standard decorative element of Hindu Indian sculpture and was integrated into Indian temple architecture as salabhanjika, because there is often a confusion between the ashoka tree and the sal tree (Shorea robusta) in the ancient literature of the Indian subcontinent.

 In Hinduism the ashoka is considered a sacred tree.
 Not counting a multitude of local traditions connected to it, the ashoka tree is worshipped in Chaitra, a month of the Hindu calendar.
 It is also associated with Kamadeva, the Hindu god of love, who included an ashoka blossom among the five flowers in his quiver, where ashoka represent seductive hypnosis.
-Hence, the ashoka tree is often mentioned in classical Indian religious and amorous poetry, having at least 16 different names in Sanskrit referring to the tree or its flowers.
+Hence, the ashoka tree is often mentioned in classical Indian religious and amorous poetry, having at least sixteen different names in Sanskrit referring to the tree or its flowers.

 In Mahākāvya, or Indian epic poetry, the ashoka tree is mentioned in the Ramayana in reference to the Ashoka Vatika (garden of ashoka trees) where Hanuman first meets Sita.

 Other trees called 'ashoka tree'

+The ashoka tree is sometimes incorrectly known as Saraca indica.

 A popular tree known as "false ashoka tree" or even as "ashoka tree", Polyalthia longifolia, is cultivated to resemble the growth pattern of erect pillar-like Mediterranean cypress trees.
 It is a popular park and garden plant, much used in landscaping on the Indian subcontinent, known also as Devadaar or Debdaru.
 This tree can easily be distinguished by its simple leaves and very different flowers.
 Ashoka flowers are red (initially orange in color) while P. longifolia flowers are apple green in color.
 Ashoka fruits look like broad beans containing multiple seeds while false ashoka fruits are small, spherical and contain only one seed.
 Ashoka trees are small in height, while false ashoka is taller.